slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - I’m better than everybody so I deserve special treatment.
 - I’m worse than everybody so I deserve special treatment.

+> *"The first part of life is devoted to forming an healthy ego.
+The second half is going inward and letting go of it."
+-- Carl Jung*